clapeyre/clapeyre.github.io/research/index.md

 # Students

-Below is a summary of the students I have advised closely in the past and currently.
+Below is a summary of the students I advise closely currently, and thos I advised in the past.

 ## Current Students